ricardovw/tsprism/README.md

 `npm i -D tsprism`

 # Testing Utilities
-`tsprism` includes a set of utilities to help you test and document the expected output of generic, mapped or advanced types.
+`tsprism` includes a set of utilities to help you test and document the expected output of generic, mapped or dynamic types.

 ## Import
 ```TS